kvraiden/DBMS_MASTERS_PROJECT/README.md

 # DBMS_MASTERS_PROJECT
-The Video streaming project done by me and classmates for the final submission of Database Implementation.
+The Video streaming project done by me as final submission of Database Implementation.